Wondering which supplement is right for you? Take our quiz.

 Histazyme is a great choice for those who:

-Suggested Use: Take one to two capsules no more than 15 minutes before the consumption of histamine-rich foods.
+Suggested Use: Take one to two tablets no more than 15 minutes before the consumption of histamine-rich foods.
 Consult your physician before use.

 Warning: Consult your healthcare practitioner before use, especially if you are pregnant or nursing.
 Keep out of reach of children.
 Avoid if allergic to pork or any other ingredient.
-This product contains corn.
 Histazyme is NOT EFFECTIVE for symptoms of immune-related food allergies, such as peanuts, shellfish, etc., or for gluten intolerance due to sensitivity or celiac disease.
 Store away from heat and moisture.

 DOES NOT CONTAIN: Gluten, wheat, dairy, soy, GMOs, or yeast.